carloscinelli/sensemakr/README.md

 sensemakr
 =========

+Practitioners of causal inference have a wide variety of tools to assess the influence of observed confounders on their effect estimates. sensemakr makes it easy to assess the influence of *un*observed confounders, bound effect estimates, and visually plot confounding.

-The goal of sensemakr is to make a simple sensitivity (to confounding) analysis widely accessible.
-The package defines a custom 'sensemakr' class that enables plot, summary, and print methods so that the user can make sense of unobserved confounding.
+The package defines a custom `sensemakr` class that enables plot and print methods so that the user can make sense of unobserved confounding.

 Installation
 ------------